csancheze/Weather-Dashboard/README.md

 -APIs.

-NXT movie is an app to look for a movie and get the streaming services you can use to watch it.
+Weather Dashboard gives you your local weather (Free geolocation API is blocked by github) and let you look for the weather forecast of any city.

 The task was to create a weather app in which you could enter a city and get the current weather and a five day weather forecast using API's and dinamic html and css.